angelaambroz/cs171-project/README.md

 * POS tag `top_words`, find proper nouns and remove?
 Or tag/highlight?
 * ~~REVERT BACK TO `0f35193` FOR `.js` FILES!~~
 * Data summary/table in each tooltip.
+* Add award blocks.
+* All `timeline.js` circles are `hidden`, until found in one of the search functions.